ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion/upcast.md

 ## Converting to element

-Converting a view element to a corresponding model element can be achieved by registering the converter using the `elementToElement()` method:
+Converting a view element to a corresponding model element can be achieved by registering the converter using the {@link framework/guides/deep-dive/conversion/helpers/upcast#element-to-element `elementToElement()` method}:

 ```js
 editor.conversion